protoeng/NLP-TextSegmentation/README.md

 This project evaluates a text document named ‘alien-life.txt’, aiming to identify all potential segment boundaries using the TextTiling algorithm.
 The segment boundaries are indicated with “$$” within the text.
 The project involves the following tasks:

-1. Removal of all punctuation and converting all characters to l
+1. Removal of all punctuation and converting all characters to lo